Welcome to the Coffeemill Cafe

 After making a few posts to reddit asking for some critique on our designs, we got some really valuable feedback on where to push the game next.
 So, here’s a brief list of minor changes to Trader’s Journey:

 • Journey cards are now less “wordy,” and offer more meaningful, lasting decisions and consequences.
-Some journeys have also been updated specifically with solo play in mind.
+Some journeys have also been updated specifically to accomodate solo play better.

-• Every card’s art piece will now be fixed to the backgrounds pixel grid and size, resulting in less mixed / rotated pixels, giving a more polished look and feel.
+• Every card’s art piece will now be fixed to the background’s pixel grid and size, resulting in fewer mixed pixels, giving a more polished look and feel.
 This coincides with the artwork overhaul.

 • The game board was slightly modified to include a few unique trade rounds that incentivize different things, like spending or saving coins.
 Boss and final boss card cues have also been implemented.